zack-bitcoin/amoveo/docs/other_blockchains/zano.md

 Even though Zano is weaker than PoW in some technical sense, it seems like it is a better solution for now.

 Because if someone started doing these PoW/PoS hybrid bribery attacks, there are a lot of other blockchains that are easier to attack than Zano, so we will have plenty of warning to switch to PoW at that point in time.
+Zano's excellent fork choice rule means that you still need a lot of PoW hashpower, even once you have bribed nearly all the PoS participants.

 And until then the PoS aspects of Zano are giving good protection from hashrate rental attacks.